Updated: Apr 16

 Maybe what's stopping you from buying a house is that you're the type of person who easily gets bored and does not want to be stuck in the same location.
 If so, there are still so many ways to utilize your future real estate investment if the time comes that you would want or need to relocate.

 Spice up your place by having it renovated or styled in a different way.
 Having your own place gives you the liberty to decorate and style your home in any way you want.
-Renovating, and even just redecorating gives a home a fresh vibe to an old home.
+Renovating, and even just redecorating give a home a fresh vibe to an old home.

 You could rent it out.
 A lot of travelers are loving that home vibe of rentals through apps such as AirBnB, Booking and so much more.